-We met Shelly thru the Kunekune pigs that we both owned at the time.
-We loved the idea that she had to develop a faster growing meat pig that still had the same disposition and grazing ability of the Kunekune pigs.
+We, Jodi & Dave Cronauer, met Shelly through the KuneKune breed.
+We loved the idea of developing a faster growing meat pig that still had the same disposition and grazing ability of the KuneKune pigs.

-The development of the pigs themselves took the Farris' years to complete and when Shelly let us know that they were ready to start selling them, we purchased our first breeding trio.
+The development of the pigs themselves took the Farris' years to complete and when they were ready to start selling them, we purchased our first breeding trio.
 It was 2012 and little did we know how our lives would change with the addition of Idaho Pasture Pigs (IPP) to our farm.
-Their disposition, growth rate, and grazing ability was everything we had been hoping for and everything Shelly had talked to us about and envisioned vears earlier.
+Their disposition, growth rate, and grazing ability was everything we had been hoping for.
 As our love for the breed grew, we decided to grow our herd and added some additional lines in the spring of 2013.
-We had hopes of Shelly starting a Registry to keep track of all of the lines she had developed, but instead she let us know that she was getting out of pigs completely and that if we wanted to pick up the work of starting a Registry, that was up to us.
-We had no intention of ever starting or running a Registry and had only pictured us raising quality pork for years to come, BUT, we knew that the only hope of preserving this amazing breed that the Farris' had spent countless years and time developing was to do that exact thing.
-So, we purchased what we could and thru a collaborative effort with the Farris' we got the information on the start of specific lines for both the boars and the sows and started a sometimes exhausting effort to put it all together.
-We did it for the love of the breed and the desire to not lose the lines and everything this pig had become.
-Without the start of the IPPR, all of the work they had put into developing this amazing breed would have been lost and except for a few of us lucky people who already owned them, most people wouldn't know what an Idaho Pasture Pig was let alone how amazing and delicious the pork is.
+We had hopes of Shelly starting a Registry to keep track of the lineage, but instead she let us know that she was getting out of pigs completely and that if we wanted to pick up the work of starting a Registry, that was up to us.
+We had no intention of ever starting or running a Registry and had only pictured us raising quality pork for years to come, BUT we knew that the only hope of preserving this amazing breed was to do that exact thing.
+So, we purchased what we could and through a collaborative effort with the Farris' we started a sometimes exhausting effort to put it all together.
+We did it for the love of the breed and the desire to not lose the lineages and everything this breed was.
+Without the start of the IPPR, all of the work of developing this amazing breed would have been lost, and except for a few of us lucky people who already owned them, most people wouldn't know what an Idaho Pasture Pig was let alone how amazing and delicious the pork is.

-The vision that the Farris' had for the Idaho Pasture Pig included developing a hearty, medium-sized pig with a good mothering ability, a good disposition, and the ability to graze well on grass and thereby produce quality pork.
+The vision for the Idaho Pasture Pig included developing a hearty, medium-sized pig with a good mothering ability, a good disposition, and the ability to graze well on grass and thereby produce quality pork.
 This vision is what the IPPR tries to uphold and what has become the breed standard for the IPP.
-Countless conversations and time went into getting the full vision that the Farris' saw for the IPP.
 The medium length of the snout with the slight upturn as well as the medium build of the pigs themselves were two of the main points both Shelly and Gary stressed.
-Such things as the carriage of the pigs themselves and the structural soundness of the legs, feet, chest, and hind quarters are traits that are shared with all breeds and is important when having breeding stock.
-The three breeds that went into the development of the Idaho Pasture Pigs are the Duroc, old Berkshire, and the Kunekune pigs, for many different reasons.
-Each breed brought something to the mix that was desired, such as the temperament and upturned snout of the Kunekune which was important in the grazing ability of the pigs.
-The Duroc added the quicker growth and longer length of the pig when compared to the Kunekune and the Berkshire added a nicely marbled meat and good mothering ability.
+Such things as the carriage of the pigs and the structural soundness of the legs, feet, chest, and hind guarters are traits that are shared with all breeds and are important when having breeding stock.
+The three breeds that went into the development of the Idaho Pasture Pigs are the Duroc, old Berkshire, and the KuneKune pigs, for many distinct reasons.
+Each breed brought something to the mix that was desired, such as the temperament and upturned snout of the KuneKune which was important in the grazing ability of the pigs.
+The Duroc added the quicker growth and longer length of the pig when compared to the KuneKune and the Berkshire added nicely marbled meat and good mothering ability.
 These are just some of the reasons that each breed was chosen, but each of their attributes went into the development of the breed and had to be considered when noting a standard for the breed.
 Such things as the presence or lack of wattles or the color of the pig vary immensely and do not contribute to the overall conformation of the IPP.